SunsetFi/simply-openapi/packages/controllers/docs/dev/adding-authentication.md

 ## Defining Authenticators

 Authenticator controllers are created with the `@Authenticator` decorator on a class that is passed as a controller along with your other controllers.
-This decorator takes the name of your authentication scheme, as well as the OpenAPI specification of the scheme.
+This decorator takes the name of your security scheme, as well as the OpenAPI specification of the scheme.

 This class should implement the `AuthenticationController` interface, providing an `authenticate` function to process the request for authentication requirements.
 This function will get called with the value of the authentication request, the scopes the endpoint requires, and a context providing the request, response, and detailed information